History of the University of Kansas: Recent years: 2000–present

 In athletics, the men's basketball team made it to the Final Four in 2002 and lost the National Championship in 2003 to the Syracuse Orangemen.
 Lew Perkins, previously at Connecticut, replaced Al Bohl as the university's athletic director in 2003.
 Under Perkins's administration, the department's budget increased from $27.2 million in 2003 (10th in the conference) to over $50 million thanks in large part to money raised from a new priority seating policy at Allen Fieldhouse, a new $26.67 million eight-year contract with Adidas replacing an existing contract with Nike, and a new $40.2 million seven-year contract with ESPN Regional Television.
 In the summer of 2003, the Dole Institute of Politics was officially completed, in honor of former senator and KU alumnus, Bob Dole.

 The football team, led by former coach Mark Mangino, won the 2008 Orange Bowl and finished the season 12–1.
 In 2008, the men's basketball team defeated the Memphis Tigers in San Antonio to win KU's third NCAA Basketball Championship.
 After rebounding from a late-game deficit, tournament Most Outstanding Player Mario Chalmers made a three-point shot to force overtime.
 The Jayhawks went on to win with a score of 75–68.
 Additionally, in 2009, the debate team won the National Debate Tournament for the fifth time in school history.
 Also in 2009, Bernadette Gray-Little became the first woman and African American to serve as chancellor at the university.
 Gray-Little retired on June 30, 2017.

+On 1 May 2024, KU students joined other campuses in setting up encampments and protesting against the Gaza war and the alleged genocide there.
+The students called for divestment from companies associated with Israel.
+They also called out the university's relationship with local company ICL, the manufacturer of white phosphorus, an illegal weapon used to commit war crimes by Israel.
+Jewish student organisations organised a counter protest, but there were also Jewish students protesting against the war.
+The protests led to arrests, and also former students drawing parallels with the protests against apartheid in South Africa at the campus.